heavyai/heavydb/docs/source/data_model/columnar_layout.rst

 Columns
 ==================
-OmniSciDB is a columnar database.
-Columns in OmniSciDB are organized into fragments (striping across rows) and chunks (the intersection of a column and a fragment).
+HeavyDB is a columnar database.
+Columns in HeavyDB are organized into fragments (striping across rows) and chunks (the intersection of a column and a fragment).
 The following sections describe fragment and chunk organization and layout in depth.

 Fragments
 ==================